WyldLand/wyld-land-community/README.md

 - `/broadcast <message>` — send a system message to everyone (and force a save)
 - `/clone <characterId> [player name]` — copy a character's inventory onto a player (defaults to you)
 - `/menu [echoes]` — open a menu (e.g. the Echoes screen)

-## Modding

-There is support for modding the game to extend it, change things about the existing content, etc.

-All game content lives in **`server/GameData/datafiles/`** as `.tengo` text files — guns, enemies, bosses, loot tables, auras, achievements, and more.
-Edit them and restart the server to see your changes.

-- Content that **reuses existing art and sounds** works (new stats, new bullet patterns, new enemy behavior, new loot, reskins).
-- **Brand-new art or audio is not possible** — the client is a compiled build and its assets are fixed.

-### Boss Editor

-A boss-authoring / playtest sandbox is included for modders.
-With the game running, open **`http://localhost:3000/editor.html`** and click **"Login as Guest"**.
-It drops you into an Arena where boss definitions can be playtested in isolation.

-## Playing with friends

-Others on your **local network** (same Wi-Fi/LAN) can join your game — each person gets their own name + password and their own character:

-1. Start the game on your machine (you're the host).
-2. Find your machine's local IP address, e.g. `192.168.1.100`.
-   (macOS: System Settings → Wi-Fi → Details; Windows: run `ipconfig`; Linux: `ip addr`.)
-3. Friends open **`http://<your-ip>:3000/dev.html`** in their browser and log in.
-4. Make sure your firewall allows incoming connections on ports **3000** and **2054**.

-**Security note:** on a local network, names/passwords are sent **unencrypted** over the wire — fine for a trusted home network, not for the public internet.
-Hosting the server safely over the **internet** additionally needs real TLS certificates (e.g. a reverse proxy like [Caddy](https://caddyserver.com) in front) so traffic is encrypted — that's the "some effort and technical know-how" part, and is left as an advanced exercise.

 ## What's in here